The Public Reading of the Law

 The Lord preserves His covenant word through written Scripture, entrusted leadership, public worship, and intergenerational instruction, so that every member of the community hears, learns, fears, and obeys.

-9 Moses wrote this law and delivered it to the priests the sons of Levi, who bore the ark of Yahweh’s covenant, and to all the elders of Israel.
+9 So Moses wrote down this law and gave it to the priests, the sons of Levi, who carried the ark of the covenant of the LORD, and to all the elders of Israel.

-10 Moses commanded them, saying, “At the end of every seven years, in the set time of the year of release, in the feast of booths,
+10 Then Moses commanded them, “At the end of every seven years, at the appointed time in the year of remission of debt, during the Feast of Tabernacles,

-11 when all Israel has come to appear before Yahweh your God in the place which he will choose, you shall read this law before all Israel in their hearing.
+11 when all Israel comes before the LORD your God at the place He will choose, you are to read this law in the hearing of all Israel.

-12 Assemble the people, the men and the women and the little ones, and the foreigners who are within your gates, that they may hear, learn, fear Yahweh your God, and observe to do all the words of this law,
+12 Assemble the people—men, women, children, and the foreigners within your gates—so that they may listen and learn to fear the LORD your God and to follow carefully all the words of this law.

-13 and that their children, who have not known, may hear and learn to fear Yahweh your God, as long as you live in the land where you go over the Jordan to possess it.”
+13 Then their children who do not know the law will listen and learn to fear the LORD your God, as long as you live in the land that you are crossing the Jordan to possess.”

 The LORD preserves His covenant word through written Scripture, entrusted leadership, public worship, and intergenerational instruction, so that every member of the community hears, learns, fears, and obeys.